-Zelda Zinn is a photo-based artist working in Brooklyn and Los Angeles.
+Zelda Zinn is a photo-based artist from LA living and working in Brooklyn .
 In recent bodies of work, she mines discardable materials to create images which are suggestive of the natural world.

 Moving beyond the convention of recording found moments in front of the camera, Zelda Zinn constructs, deconstructs and reconstructs both her subjects and the resulting photographs.
 Her process navigates the borders between photography and other arts, and operates at the edge where representation and abstraction meet.